acfinspace/Spacelibraryoftales/docs/miyoshiakachi/anonymousend.md

 # Anonymous End

-> Entry for YC 121 New Eden Capsuleer’s Writing Contest Entry.
+> Entry for YC121 New Eden Capsuleer’s Writing Contest Entry.

 An anonymous file made its appearance in the virtual space of the Intergalactic Summit.
 No hint of its origin and creator; whoever created it made sure there was hardly anything to follow up.